WestStack

 Every session starts from zero.

-Daniel Miessler — a cybersecurity engineer, AI builder, and the creator of Fabric (30,000+ GitHub stars) — thinks this is the core problem with how we use AI today.
+This is exactly the problem Daniel Miessler's Personal AI Infrastructure project sets out to solve.
+Daniel Miessler β€” a cybersecurity engineer, AI builder, and the creator of Fabric (30,000+ GitHub stars) β€” argues that the ask-answer-forget loop is the core limitation of how we use AI today.
 His open-source project, Personal AI Infrastructure (PAI), proposes something fundamentally different: AI that is goal-aware, persistent, and continuously learning.

 PAI isn't a wealth management product.
-It's a framework — a set of architectural ideas about how AI should work for individuals and organizations.
+It's a framework β€” a set of architectural ideas about how AI should work for individuals and organizations.
 But the principles it introduces map directly onto problems that wealth managers and family offices deal with every day.
+The rest of this post walks through what the project actually is, the design principles behind it, and three concrete ways those principles change the advisor–client relationship.

 The Stateless Problem